alexk99/the_router/conf_options2.md

 A boolean sysctl variable.
 When enabled TheRouter will install a /32 route for each IPoE L2/L3 subscriber's ip address.
 Default value is false (0).

+## IPoE IPv6 subscribers

+### sh subsc ipv6 subsc

+Outputs connected/online IPv6oE subscribers

+	sh subsc ipv6

+Example:

+	# rcli sh subsc ipv6
+	vif_id  vlan    port    mac     remote_id       subsc_id        IA_NA   IA_PD   ingress_qdisc   egress_qdisc    rx_pkts tx_pkts rx_bytes        tx_bytes        ttl     expire_in       uptime
+	8       0.820  2       xx:xx:xx:xx:xx:xx                       xx01:xxxx:xxxx:xxxx:xxxx:xxxx:xxxx:c9c3  2000:xxxx:xxxx:xxxx::/64 250M    250M    7852    7609    1359513 3446878 600     416  0 day(s), 2 hour(s), 21 min(s), 14 sec(s)

+### ipoe ipv6 pool

+Sets the default address pool for IPv6oE addresses of a particular type

+	ipoe ipv6 pool <ipv6oe_address_type> <pool_name>

+<ipv6oe_address_type> can take one of the following values:

+	ia_na
+	ia_pd
+	slaac

+Example

+	# default pools
+	ipoe ipv6 pool ia_na ipv6_na_pool_1
+	ipoe ipv6 pool ia_pd ipv6_pd_pool_1
+	ipoe ipv6 pool slaac ipv6_slaac_pool_1

+### ipoe ipv6 pool <ipv6oe_address_type> disable

+Unsets the default address pool for IPv6oE adresses of a particular type

+	ipoe ipv6 pool <ipv6oe_address_type> disable

+Example:

+	ipoe ipv6 pool ia_na disable
+	ipoe ipv6 pool ia_pd disable
+	ipoe ipv6 pool slaac disable

+## IPv6oE sysctl variables

+### ipoe_dhcpv6_ia_na

+An integer sysctl variable that controls IA_NA option's behavior of the DHCPv6 server for IPv6oE subscribers.

+Valid values are:

+ - 0 - disable, the IA_NA option is not included in DHCPv6 messages;
+ - 1 - enable, the IA_NA option is included to the DHCPv6 replies, IA_NA value will be allocated
+	from pool only if the DHCPv6 client asks for that option;
+ - 2 - allways allocate, the IA_NA option is included in the DHCPv6 replies, IA_NA value will be allocated
+	from pool immidiately after the IPv6oE subscriber has connected;

+### ipoe_dhcpv6_ia_pd

+An integer sysctl variable that controls IA_PD option's behavior of the DHCPv6 server for IPv6oE subscribers.

+Valid values are:

+ - 0 - disable, the IA_PD option is not included in the DHCPv6 messages;
+ - 1 - enable, the IA_PD option is included in the DHCPv6 reply messages, the IA_PD value will be allocated from pool only if the DHCPv6 client asks for that option;
+ - 2 - allways allocate, the IA_PD option is included in the DHCPv6 replies messages,
+	the IA_PD value will be allocated from pool immidiately after the IPv6oE subscriber has connected;

 ## DHCP server

 ### enabling DHCP server